roots/docs/docs/sage/10.x/structure.md

 The `app` directory contains the core code and functionality of your theme.
 Almost everything other than your views and assets will take place in this directory.

-### The Config Directory

-The `config` directory contains configuration pertaining directly to Sage and it's functionality with Acorn.
-Here you will not find much configration related to WordPress but instead configuration for things such as modifying Blade view paths, registering directives, changing the asset path, and configuration for packages built for Sage.

-### The Dist Directory
+### The Public Directory

-The `dist` directory contains the compiled assets for your theme.
+The `public` directory contains the compiled assets for your theme.
 This directory will never be manually modified.

 ### The Node Modules Directory